-4.2 Attractive interaction regime
+4.2.
+Attractive interaction regime

-Using the broad Feshbach resonance as described in Sec.
-2, one can tune the interaction in the 7Li BEC from being strongly repulsive, through the zero-crossing (nearly non-interacting), to moderately attractive.
-Bright matter wave solitons [9,10] can form in such a BEC with attractive interaction.
-Recently, we have performed similar measurements as described in the previous subsection for such solitons in the presence of speckle disorder.
-Novel behavior have been observed.
-For example, the amplitude of the dipole oscillation in moderate disorder can be largely undamped, but the number of atoms continuously decreases during the oscillation [27].
-Full results of the on-going experiments on solitons in disorder will be reported in a future publication.
+Using the broad Feshbach resonance as described in Section 2, one can tune the interaction in the 7Li BEC from being strongly repulsive, through the zero-crossing (nearly non-interacting), to moderately attractive.
+Bright matter wave solitons [9,10] can form in such a BEC with attractive interactions.
+Recently, we have performed similar measurements as described in the previous subsection for such solitons in the presence of speckle disorder and observed behaviors different from those in the regime of strong repulsive interactions.
+For example, our preliminary studies suggest that the amplitude of the dipole oscillation in moderate disorder can be largely undamped, but the number of atoms continuously decreases during the oscillation [27].
+Further investigations are under way and will be reported in a future publication.
 We expect such studies to shed new light on the understanding of the interplay between nonlinearity and randomness.

-4.3 Weak interaction regime
+4.3.
+Weak interaction regime

 One of the important motivations to study disordered BECs is to observe Anderson localization [13] of matter waves.
-A necessary condition for Anderson localization [19,37] in a BEC is that the condensate healing length $(\xi=1/\sqrt{8\pi na})$ should be large compared to the disorder correlation length σ_z .
+A necessary condition for Anderson localization [19,37] in a BEC is that the condensate healing length ($\xi = 1/\sqrt{8\pi}$ na) should be large compared to the disorder correlation length σ_z .
 For typical disorder used in the experiments, this condition requires that the interaction, or nonlinearity, must be sufficiently weak.
 Two recent experiments have realized such a weak interaction regime, by either reducing the atomic density [25], or by Feshbach resonance [26], and have directly observed Anderson localization of matter waves.

-Using the aforementioned Feshbach resonance in 7Li, we have recently realized a regime of extremely weak (s-wave) interaction $(a_s \leq 0.01 a_0)$ [30].
-Such weak interaction provides favorable conditions to observe Anderson localization in disorder.
+Using the aforementioned Feshbach resonance in 7Li, we have recently realized a regime of extremely weak (s-wave) interactions ($a_s \leq 0.01a_0$) [30].
+Such weak interactions provides favorable conditions to observe Anderson localization in disorder.
 Moreover, we have shown that effects of the anisotropic, long range dipolar interaction (which is normally overwhelmed by the s-wave interaction) due to the magnetic moments of 7Li atoms can become observable in this regime [30].
 How a dipolar BEC [47] may behave in the presence of disorder is an interesting question that has not yet been addressed.

-5 Conclusion
+5. Conclusion